 Its Easter weekend coming up!
 For our family, that means getting together for a big family dinner at Debbie’s.
 This year we are going to have a full house!
 My mom, Joan, and her man Alf, Kevins parents Gail and Casey, his grandparents Les and Joan, my grandma Pat, Mark’s parents Moe and Judy and then Kevin, Jessica, and I and of course Mark, Debbie, my sister Sam and my brother Matt.
 Sometimes there are a few others that get an invite too.
 If they are lucky…!

 I love that my family (Kevin’s included) gets along so well.
 That’s not to say that there have never been any heated discussions about religion or politics over the dinner table, but there have rarely been any hurt feelings or angry words.
 I am especially lucky that my adoptive mom (Joan) feels like my birth family (Debbie’s) is part of her extended family as well.
 There is no separation for me.
 We are all part of the same family and I think its rare for adopted/birth families to operate like ours.
 I am a very lucky girl and I’m reminded of it at every single lovely family dinner.
-If you want to read more about mine and Debbie’s story, you can find a little more here.

 How do you all celebrate Easter weekend?